 Skip to main content

-Benchmark · v1.0
+v1.0

-Published 2026-05-23
+Published

-Next refresh 2026-08-15
+Next refresh

-v1.0 scores are working estimates — each cell links to a repro recipe in the repo.
+v1.0 scores are working estimates.
+Each cell links to a repro recipe in the repo.
 Vendor pushback welcome via the dispute channel below.
 Bands (not absolutes) are what matter.

 Scorecard